Why Elon Musk can't buy Bluesky

 Bluesky’s corporate structure

 Blue Sky Social, PBC, is based in Seattle, Washington (UBI Number 605608574), but is incorporated in the state of Delaware (Filing Number 6282898) as a Public Benefit Corporation (PBC).
 Under Title 8, Chapter One, Subchapter 15 of Delaware Law, a PBC is a for-profit corporation that is intended to produce a public benefit.
 The stated purpose of Bluesky Social is “Developing and driving the adoption of technologies for open and decentralized public conversations.”
-Twitter was a standard public cooperation.
+Twitter was a standard public corporation.
 Its board was only required to look out for the financial interests of stockholders, so when Elon Musk Musk offered to acquire Twitter for $44 billion in cash the board members voted unanimously to approve the deal.
 Under Delaware Law, a PBC and its Board of Directors are required to balance the financial interests of the stockholders, the best interests of those materially affected by the corporation’s conduct [i.e., the users of Bluesky], and the specific public benefit or public benefits identified in its certificate of incorporation.
 So, Bluesky Social cannot legally by acquired by anyone who would shut it down, merge it with a closed platform such as X or Threads, or fundamentally restrict the openness of the Bluesky platform.

 Bluesky’s board of Directors